marionlamoureux/iceberg_lab/documentation/IcebergLab-Documentation.md

 Once you’ve registered an environment in CDP, you can start provisioning CDP resources such as clusters, which run on the physical infrastructure in an CSP data center.

+# Workload Password

+To access non-SSO interfaces, each user and machine user must set a workload password (also known as "FreeIPA password").
+An administrator can set other users' workload passwords.
+Set your own workload password
+As a CDP user, you can see on your profile page if you have previously set your workload password and if the password is about to expire.
+There are two cases when you may want to set your workload password:
+When you first start using CDP.
+When your password expires.
+This may or may not happen depending on your company's policies.
+If your password does expire, you will see a banner notification on the CDP web interface 10 days before the expiry date.
+You can also see on your user’s profile page the state of your workload password (if it expires soon or cannot yet be changed).

 # Data hubs